 possession of stolen material, the official said, adding they were taken into custody for four days.

-Egyptian police announced on Thursday that they discovered Regeni's
+Egyptian police announced that they discovered Regeni's

 passport and wallet in the home of the leader's sister, hours after the shoot out.